-The online availability is only available if you are studying in Victoria under the CQUniversity and Rural Industries Skills Training (RIST) partnership arrangement.
-CQUniversity partners with RIST to provide you with practical skills in first-year units at the RIST campus at Hamilton, Victoria.
-In this arrangement, RIST academic staff will assist CQUniversity in the delivery of these subjects.
-If you are a student studying via this arrangement you will be able to apply for recognised prior learning to go towards obtaining a RIST Diploma of Agriculture.
+If you are studying online in Victoria under the CQUniversity and Rural Industries Skills Training (RIST) partnership arrangement, you will gain practical skills in first-year units at the RIST campus in Hamilton, Victoria.
+Under this arrangement, RIST academic staff will assist CQUniversity in the delivery of these subjects.
+You will be able to apply for recognised prior learning to go towards obtaining a RIST Diploma of Agriculture.

 |Major in Agribusiness||7|

-You are required to complete 21 units including 15 core units and six units from two of the following minors.
+You are required to complete 21 units including 15 core units and either the major in agribusiness or two of the following minors.